BUDDY26/SportsChat/README.md

 - Select your branch and request a merge into `main`.

 🚨 **Pull requests must be reviewed before merging to ensure code quality and prevent breaking the main branch.**
+## **Branch Protection Rules**
+To maintain code quality and prevent breaking changes, the following rules apply:

+1. **Require a pull request before merging**
+   - All changes must be reviewed via pull requests before merging into `main`.

+2. **Require approvals**
+   - At least one team member must approve a pull request before it is merged.

+3. **Dismiss stale pull request approvals when new commits are pushed**
+   - If new commits are added to a pull request, previous approvals will be dismissed, requiring another review.

+4. **Require approval of the most recent reviewable push**
+   - The most recent version of the code must be approved by someone other than the contributor before merging.

+5. **Require status checks to pass before merging**
+   - All required checks (such as tests and linting) must pass before merging into `main`.

+6. **Require branches to be up to date before merging**
+   - Developers must pull the latest `main` branch and resolve conflicts before merging their changes.

+7. **Developers must frequently update their local main branch**
+   - Before starting new features, always fetch and rebase or merge the latest `main` branch to prevent conflicts.

+8. **Do not allow bypassing these rules**
+   - The above rules apply to all contributors, including administrators.
 ---

 ## **Next Steps**